singerla/pptx-automizer/README.md

 - [Update chart plot area coordinates](https://github.com/singerla/pptx-automizer/blob/main/__tests__/modify-chart-plot-area.test.ts)
 - [Update chart legend](https://github.com/singerla/pptx-automizer/blob/main/__tests__/modify-chart-legend.test.ts)

+## Troubleshooting
+If you encounter problems when opening a `.pptx`-file modified by this library, you might worry about PowerPoint not giving any details about the error.
+It can be hard to find the cause, but there are some things you can check:

+- **Broken relation**: There are still unsupported shape types and `pptx-automizer` wil not copy required relations of those.
+You can inflate `.pptx`-output and check `ppt/slides/_rels/slide[#].xml.rels`-files to find possible missing files.
+- **Unsupported media**: You can also take a look at the `ppt/media`-directory of an inflated `.pptx`-file.
+If you discover any unusual file formats, remove or replace the files by one of the [known types](https://github.com/singerla/pptx-automizer/blob/main/src/enums/content-type-map.ts).
+- **Broken animation**: Pay attention to modified/removed shapes which are part of an animation.
+In case of doubt, (temporarily) remove all animations from your template. (see [#78](https://github.com/singerla/pptx-automizer/issues/78))
+- **Proprietary/Binary contents** (e.g. ThinkCell): Walk through all slides, slideMasters and slideLayouts and seek for hidden Objects.
+Hit `ALT+F10` to toggle the sidebar.

+If none of these could help, please don't hesitate to [talk about it](https://github.com/singerla/pptx-automizer/issues/new).

 ## Testing

 You can run all unit tests using these commands: